danimelchor/clypi/docs/api/cli.md

 - `boxed`: whether to wrap each section in a box made with ASCII characters
 - `show_option_types`: whether to display the expected type for each argument or just a placeholder.
 E.g.: `--foo TEXT` vs `--foo <FOO>`
-- `show_forwarded_options`: whether to show forwarded arguments in child commands or only in parent commands
+- `show_inherited_options`: whether to show inherited arguments in child commands or only in parent commands
 - `normalize_dots`: either `"."`, `""`, or `None`.
 If a dot, or empty, it will add or remove trailing dots from all help messages to keep a more consistent formatting across the application.